chamod93/JQuery-Tests/README.md

 This is used jqery sticky function to stick the navbar to the webpage When you scrolling the page, the nav bar stop in the top of the page.

+<h1>-Slideshow-</h1>
+This is a slideshow which used by the jquery cycle2 function You can manage the time, speed view by this function and many more